LeidyGil/leidygil.github.io/SQL_English.md

 Repetitive groups are sets of fields that repeat within a table.
 However, there are several ways in which these repetitive groups can appear in a table.

-In the previous exercise, we saw an example of a repetitive group WHERE there were several fields with the same purpose.
+In the previous exercise, we saw an example of a repetitive group where there were several fields with the same purpose.
 For example: telefono1, telefono2, and telefono3.
 Another way to have repetitive groups is to have multiple values in a single field.